remy/remysharp.com/public/blog/what-is-a-web-app.md

 Bugs, cache, regressions, polyfills, monads, polymorphic functions, isomorphic JavaScript and a lot more language.
 Even when you *do* work in our industry, it's hard to keep up with all the language.

 There there's "web app".
 A lot of people (including myself) will refer to many web sites as *apps*.
 But why?
-I don't know of a good definition ("good" in that there's no handwaving involved).
+I don't know of a good definition ("good" in that there's no hand-waving involved).

 So here's my definition and distinction between web site and web app.